North American beaver: Symbolism

 As one of the national symbols of Canada, the North American beaver is depicted on the Canadian nickel.
 This beaver was also featured on the first Canadian postage stamp, the Three Penny Beaver, which is considered the first postage stamp to show an animal instead of a head of state.
 It is also the state animal of Oregon and New York of the United States, and a common school emblem for engineering schools, including the California Institute of Technology, the Massachusetts Institute of Technology, and the University of Alberta as well as the mascot for Oregon State University, Babson College, and the City College of New York.
 A beaver is featured prominently on the stamp and seal issued to Professional Engineers and Geoscientists by APEGA.
-It also appears on the back on the state flag of Oregon.
+It also appears on the back on the state flag of Oregon, and it gives Oregon the nickname “The Beaver State.”
 The beaver also appears in the coats of arms of the Hudson's Bay Company, University of Toronto, Wilfrid Laurier University, and the London School of Economics.

 The beaver is also the symbol of the Royal Canadian Engineers both combat and civil, and is featured on the emblem of the Canadian Pacific Railway.

 Busy beaver is a term in theoretical computer science which refers to a terminating program of a given size that produces the most output possible.

 Much of the early economy of New Netherland was based on the beaver fur trade.
 As such, the seal of New Netherland featured the beaver; likewise, the coats of arms of Albany, New York and New York City included the beaver.